 The City of Tigard is pleased to announce that Kathy Nyland will be the city’s next assistant city manager.
 Kathy will be a key player for the city as we explore a future potential local option levy, implementing City Council goals and advancing Tigard’s DEI (diversity, equity, and inclusion) efforts.
-Her first day will be Monday, April 29.
+Her first day was Monday, April 29, 2019.

 Kathy has been with the City of Seattle for the past ten years and is currently a Strategic Advisor with Seattle Parks & Recreation.
 Prior to that, she served as Director of the Seattle Department of Neighborhoods (DON), where she oversaw a $12M budget, implemented equitable community outreach and engagement practices, and developed the department’s strategic plan.
 She also served as a senior policy advisor in Mayor Ed Murray’s administration, and served as Chief of Staff to a Seattle City Council member.